 Okay, now that I’ve talked your eyeballs off regarding a subject that doesn’t really pertain to this exact smoothie, let’s get down to it.

 I designed this smoothie to be an aid in good digestion.
 Full disclosure: Because I’m intolerant to bananas (read more about that here), I tasted the smoothie to be sure it was drinkable (spoiler alert: it’s delicious), but gave it to Garrett for full consumption.

 Pineapple (check), mint (check), blueberries (check), orange juice (check), banana (check), collagen powder (check).
 These ingredients combined make for a vitamin-packed immunity-boosting smoothie that happens to be very soothing on the digestive system.
 Here’s how:

-- For those who aren’t intolerant, bananas can work wonders on digestion, as they promote digestive regularity.
-Bananas are full of fiber and starch, which help metabolize food.
+- For those who aren’t intolerant, bananas can work wonders on digestion, as they contain resistant starch, which promotes digestive regularity.
+Bananas are full of fiber which helps move food along your GI tract and adds bulk to your stool.
 The starch in bananas serve as an awesome prebiotic to help feed the healthy bacteria in your gut, thereby promoting healthy gut flora.